univention/univention-corporate-server/doc/manual/appendix/variables.rst

    Define the lenght for the computer password, also called *machin secret*.
    Default value is ``20``.
 For more information, see :ref:`computers-hostaccounts`.

+.. envvar:: mail/antispam/bodysizelimit

+   Configures the size of emails that are scanned for Spam by SpamAssassin.
+The default value is 300 kilobytes.
+For more information, see :ref:`mail-spam`.

+.. envvar:: mail/antispam/learndaily

+   Configures the evaluation of ham emails in the ham folder for daily evaluation.
+The evaluation is activate per default.
+For more information, see :ref:`mail-spam`.

+.. envvar:: mail/antispam/requiredhits

+   Configures the threshold in points when an email is classified as spam.
+The default value is ``5``.
+For more information, see :ref:`mail-spam`.

+.. envvar:: mail/antivir

+   To deactivate virus and malware detection for incoming and outgoing emails, set the value to ``no``.
+For more information, see :ref:`mail-virus`.

+.. envvar:: mail/antivir/spam

+   Configures, if spam filtering is running.
+To deactivate spam filtering, set the value to ``no``.
+For more inform

+.. envvar:: mail/archivefolder

+   Configures Postfix to send all incoming and outgoing emails as blind copy to this email address for archive purposes.
+The variable isn't set per default.
+   For more information, see :ref:`mail-serverconfig-archivefolder`.

+.. envvar:: mail/dovecot/auth/cache_ttl

+   Configures the expiration time of the authentication cache in Dovecot for the mail service.
+For more information, see :ref:`mail-management-users`.

+.. envvar:: mail/dovecot/auth/cache_negative_ttl

+   Configures the expiration time of the authentication cache in Dovecot for the mail service.
+For more information, see :ref:`mail-management-users`.

+.. envvar:: mail/dovecot/folder/ham

+   Configures the name of the folder for emails that SpamAssissin considers as *ham*.
+The default value is ``Ham``.
+For more information, see :ref:`mail-spam`.

+.. envvar:: mail/dovecot/folder/Spam

+   Configures the name of the folder where SpamAssissin moves emails classified as spam.
+The default value is ``Spam``.
+For more information, see :ref:`mail-spam`.

+.. envvar:: mail/dovecot/imap

+   Controls the IMAP protocol service in the Dovecot IMAP service.
+To deactivate access to emails through IMAP, set the value to ``no``.
+For more information, see :ref:`mail-general`.

+.. envvar:: mail/dovecot/limits

+   Configures different connection limits for the Dovecot service.
+For more information, see :ref:`mail-serverconfig-limits`.

+.. envvar:: mail/dovecot/location/separate_index

+   Configures the Dovecot service to use an index separated from the email message storage location.
+To activate the separate index, set the value to ``yes``.
+Dovecot writes the index to :file:`/var/lib/dovecot/index/`.
+For more information, see :ref:`mail-serverconfig-nfs`.

+.. envvar:: mail/dovecot/mailbox/rename

+   Configures how the Dovecot services reacts on changes of the primary email address.
+The default value is ``yes`` and it changes the name of the user's IMAP mailbox.
+For more information about the values, see :ref:`mail-renamed-users`.

+   Shared folders are not renamed.
+For more information, see :ref:`mail-management-shared-folder`.

+.. envvar:: mail/dovecot/mailbox/delete

+   Configures the deletion of an IMAP mailbox.
+The default value is ``no`` and keeps the mailbox.
+For more information, see :ref:`mail-renamed-users`.

+   The value also affects shared IMAP folders.
+For more information, see :ref:`mail-management-shared-folder`.

+.. envvar:: mail/dovecot/pop3

+   Controls the POP3 protocol service in the Dovecot IMAP service.
+To deactivate access to emails through POP3, set the value to ``no``.
+For more information, see :ref:`mail-general`.

+.. envvar:: mail/dovecot/process/lock_method

+   Controls the lock method for *lockd*.
+For more information, see :ref:`mail-serverconfig-nfs`.

+.. envvar:: mail/dovecot/process/mail_nfs_index

+   Configures the Dovecot service to flush NFS caches after writing index files when set to ``yes``.
+For more information, see :ref:`mail-serverconfig-nfs`.

+.. envvar:: mail/dovecot/process/mail_nfs_storage

+   Configures the Dovecot service to flush NFS caches when set to ``yes``.
+For more information, see :ref:`mail-serverconfig-nfs`.

+.. envvar:: mail/dovecot/process/mmap_disable

+   Allows mail storage on NFS.
+For more information, see :ref:`mail-serverconfig-nfs`.

+.. envvar:: mail/dovecot/process/dotlock_use_excl

+   Allows mail storage on NFS.
+For more information, see :ref:`mail-serverconfig-nfs`.

+.. envvar:: mail/dovecot/process/mail_fsync

+   Allows mail storage on NFS.
+For more information, see :ref:`mail-serverconfig-nfs`.

+.. envvar:: mail/dovecot/quota/warning/subject

+   Configures the subject for the email to the user that exceeds the configured quota limit.
+For more information, see :ref:`mail-quota`.

+.. envvar:: mail/dovecot/quota/warning/text

+   Configures the email text body for the email to the user that exceeds the configured quota limit.
+Percentage values can have different texts.
+For example, to configure a text for 50% of the quota, set :samp:`mail/dovecot/quota/warning/text/50={your text}`.

+   For more information, see :ref:`mail-quota`.

+.. envvar:: mail/hosteddomains

+   Configures the mail domains managed by UCS.
+For more information, see :ref:`mail-management-domains`.

+.. envvar:: mail/messagesizelimit

+   Configures the maximum size of an email in bytes for incoming and outgoing emails.
+The default setting is ``10240000`` bytes.
+For more information, see :ref:`mail-serverconfig-mailsize`.

+.. envvar:: mail/postfix/mastercf/options/smtp/smtpd_sasl_auth_enable

+   To enable authentication for the submission of emails on port 25, set the value to ``yes``.
+For more information, see :ref:`mail-serverconfig-smtp-ports`.

+.. envvar:: mail/postfix/policy/listfilter

+   To restrict the circle of persons who can send emails to mailing lists, set the value to ``yes`` and restart the Postfix service.
+For more information, see :ref:`mail-management-mailinglists` and :ref:`mail-management-mailgroups`.

+.. envvar:: mail/postfix/postscreen/

+   A prefix of variables to configure :program:`postscreen`.
+For more information, see :ref:`mail-serverconfig-postscreen`.

+.. envvar:: mail/postfix/postscreen/enabled

+   To activate postscreen for eligibility checks on incoming emails, set the value to ``yes``.
+For more information, see :ref:`mail-serverconfig-postscreen`.

+.. envvar:: mail/postfix/smtpd/restrictions/recipient

+   Configures DNS-based Blackhole List (DNSBL) for Postfix in the format :samp:`mail/postfix/smtpd/restrictions/recipient/{SEQUENCE}={RULE}`.

+   | For example:
+   | ``mail/postfix/smtpd/restrictions/recipient/80="reject_rbl_client ix.dnsbl.manitu.net"``.

+   For more information, see :ref:`mail-dnsbl`.

+.. envvar:: mail/postfix/softbounce

+   To never return emails after a mail bounce, set the value to ``yes``.
+For more information, see :ref:`mail-serverconfig-softbounce`.

+.. envvar:: mail/postfix/tls/client/level

+   For more information, see :ref:`mail-serverconfig-relay`.

+.. envvar:: mail/relayauth

+   If authentication for the mail relay is needed, set the value to ``yes`` and add the credentials to :file:`/etc/postfix/smtp_auth`.
+For more information, see :ref:`mail-serverconfig-relay`.

+.. envvar:: mail/relayhost

+   Configures the fully qualified domain name (FQDN) of a mail relay server.
+For more information, see :ref:`mail-serverconfig-relay`.

 .. envvar:: nameserver1